Vyral/tony-geraci-recruiting/_posts/2019-10-22-why-systems-and-tools-are-the-key-to-building-a-successful-business.md

 {% include youtube.html %}

-In order to build a successful real estate business, you need to have both the right systems and the right tools.
-Here’s how they help you generate more business.
+<p style="text-align: center;"><em>In order to build a successful real estate business, you need to have both the right systems and the right tools.
+Here’s how they help you generate more business.</em></p>

 Tools and systems are important for successful real estate agents to have, but it’s also important to realize that they are two different things.